fatihfurkanaydemir/javascript-forkify/README.md

 nmp run dev

-And then you can visit localhost:1234 address in your browser to access the website or you can directly use the address above that is my own portfolio
+And then you can visit localhost:1234 address in your browser to access the website or you can directly use the address above that is part of my own portfolio
 ```

 ![](https://github.com/fatihfurkanaydemir/javascript-forkify/blob/master/page.png)